A new notion of commutativity for the algorithmic Lov\'{a}sz Local Lemma: Parallel algorithms

 The base case $j = k$ is clear, since then $H_j$ consists of a singleton node corresponding to the resampling at time $t$ in round $k$.

-For the induction step, observe that we form $H_j$ from $H_{j+1}$ by adding nodes corresponding to resamplings in $I_j$.
-By induction hypothesis, $H_{j+1}$ has depth $k-j+1$.
-Since $I_j$ is a stable set, we have $\depth(H_{j}) \leq 1 + \depth(H_{j+1})$ and furthermore the nodes at maximal depth correspond to resamplings in $I_j$.
-By induction hypothesis, this implies that $\depth(H_{j-1}) \leq k-j+1$ and that nodes $v \in H_j$ with depth $k - j + 1$ correspond to resamplings in round $j$.
+For the induction step, observe that $H_j$ is formed from $H_{j+1}$ by adding nodes corresponding to resamplings in $I_j$.
+By induction hypothesis, $H_{j+1}$ has depth $k-j$.
+Since $I_j$ is a stable set, we have $\depth(H_{j}) \leq 1 + \depth(H_{j+1}) = k-j+1$ and furthermore the nodes at maximal depth correspond to resamplings in $I_j$.
 So we just need to show that there is at least one such node.